 This tree planting project will help protect the Amazon's biodiverse primary forests and restore degraded land.
 Our partners will work with local farmers to establish sustainable agroforestry using shade-grown cocoa, native tree species, and productive timber species.
 They will also provide training and technical assistance for participants in the sustainable agroforestry model.

-A personalized tree certificate to say thanks for your donation.
+A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you updates on our Amazon project, so you can track the impact your trees are having on the community and environment.

 To maximize the impact of your donation, our partner will determine the most appropriate species of tree to plant.